 On September 13, 2016, Antero Midstream Partners and its wholly owned subsidiary, Antero Midstream Finance Corporation ("Finance Corp," and together with Antero Midstream Partners, the "Issuers"), issued \$650 million in aggregate principal amount of 5.375% senior notes due September 15, 2024 (the "2024 Notes") at par.
-The 2024 Notes were recorded at their fair value of \$652.6 million as of March 12, 2019, and the related premium of \$2.6 million will be amortized into interest expense over the life of the 2024 Notes.
-The 2024 Notes are unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
-The 2024 Notes are fully and unconditionally guaranteed on a joint and several senior unsecured basis by Antero Midstream Corporation, Antero Midstream Partners' wholly owned subsidiaries (other than Finance Corp) and certain of its future restricted subsidiaries.
-Interest on the 2024 Notes is payable on March 15 and September 15 of each year.
-Antero Midstream Partners may redeem all or part of the 2024 Notes at any time at redemption prices ranging from 102.688% as of March 31, 2021 to 100.00% on or after September 15, 2022.
-If Antero Midstream Partners undergoes a change of control followed by a rating decline, the holders of the 2024 Notes will have the right to require Antero Midstream Partners to repurchase all or a portion of the 2024 Notes at a price equal to 101% of the principal amount of the 2024 Notes, plus accrued and unpaid interest.
+The 2024 Notes were recorded at their fair value of \$652.6 million as of March 12, 2019, which included a premium of \$2.6 million that was amortized into interest expense over the contractual life of the 2024 Notes.
+The Issuers redeemed all \$650 million of the 2024 Notes at 102.688% of par on June 8, 2021, and recognized a loss of \$21 million on the early extinguishment of debt during the second quarter of 2021, which includes the write-off of all unamortized debt premium and issuance costs.
+The 2024 Notes were unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
+The 2024 Notes were fully and unconditionally guaranteed on a joint and several senior unsecured basis by Antero Midstream Corporation, Antero Midstream Partners' wholly owned subsidiaries (other than Finance Corp) and certain of its future restricted subsidiaries.
+Interest on the 2024 Notes was payable on March 15 and September 15 of each year.